-Setting We evaluate AR-UCB in the special case k = 0.
+Setting We evaluate AR-UCB in the special case k=0.
 This problem is equivalent to solving a standard stochastic bandit problem.
-This experiment compares the performances of AR-UCB under different values of the parameter $\overline{k}$ .
+This experiment compares the performances of AR-UCB under different values of the parameter \bar{k} .
 In particular, this experiment aims to highlight the performances of AR-UCB under a misspecification of the process memory in the special case where the true underlying process does not present a dynamic temporal structure.
-The parameters $\gamma_0(a)$ have been sampled by a uniform distribution having support [6, 7], and m is set to 10.
-The noise's standard deviation $\sigma$ is set to 1.
-The number of actions is n = 7.
+The parameters $\gamma_0(a)$ have been sampled by a uniform distribution having support [6,7], and m is set to 10.
+The noise's standard deviation σ is set to 1.